Turtle Back Zoo: Other attractions

-The Endangered Species Carousel, a custom built carousel opened in 2008, is located inside a beautiful classic carousel house with mosaic floors and stained glass windows.
+The Endangered Species Carousel, a custom carousel built by Chance Rides and opened in 2008, is located inside a beautiful classic carousel house with mosaic floors and stained glass windows.
 Riders are seated on one of 30 endangered species, which includes pandas, alligators, and tigers.

 On September 25, 2010, the Turtle Back Zoo opened the Essex County Safari MiniGolf course.
 Designed by French & Parrello Associates, P.A., the miniature golf course replicates three African regions: the Sahara Desert, the African Grasslands, and the Congo located to the center is Mount Kilimanjaro.
 The miniature golf course consists of 19 holes and contains various animal sculptures, such as a camel, an elephant, a gorilla, a lion and more.

 In the following years, the zoo opened several more facilities, including the Treetop Adventure Ropes Course in September 2011, an education center in July 2014, and a new 15,000 square foot, $2 million, sea turtle recovery center in 2016.

 A $2 million on-site veterinary hospital includes a full surgery suite, in addition to x-ray and ultrasound facilities.
 In May 2022, it was renamed as the “Essex County Barry H. Ostrowsky Animal Wellness Center”, in honor of the president and CEO of RWJBarnabas Health.
+Construction of a second hospital, which will share the same name as the first hospital, began in October 2023 and was completed in April 2025.